JudeAnto/CSCI3055u-Final-Project-Rust/README.md

 > To reach these goals, Rust includes two types of macros, function-like and attribute-like.

-3. *Provide details of symbol resolution and its support for closure?*
+3. *Provide details of Rusts support for closure?*

->
+> Rust’s closures are concealed functions you can save in a variable or pass as arguments to other functions.
+You can construct the closure in one place and then call the closure to assess it in a different context.
+Unlike functions, closures can capture values from the scope in which they’re defined.
+Closures allow a function to be extended, which is very effective!
+Without changing a function, so long as that function takes a closure, the caller is able to extend the effectiveness of that function in a non-breaking way.

-4. *Give example of scoping rules supported by the language: lexical vs dynamic scoping?*
+4. *Give example of scoping rules supported by Rust: lexical vs dynamic scoping?*
+> Scopes play an important part in RAII, ownership, borrowing, and lifetimes.
+That is, they indicate to the Rust compiler when borrows are valid, when resources can be freed, and when variables are created or destroyed.
+The lifetime of a reference can be bound to a lexical scope or a lifetime can be non-lexical.

 5. *Explain functional programming constructs either as part of Rust or supported by the standard library of the runtime?*
 > Rust’s design is heavily influenced by existing languages and techniques, and one eminent influence is "functional programming".
 Programming in a functional style often includes using functions as values by passing them in arguments, returning them from other functions, assigning them to variables for later execution, and so forth.
 Few examples of functional constructs in Rust are,